Ob-Gyn vs. Midwife what is the right choice for you? I will help you to decide by asking you the following questions:

 Checklists for your appointment:

-Checklists – I created checklists with questions for your Ob-Gyn and/or your Midwife.
+Checklists – with questions for your Ob-Gyn and/or your Midwife.
 I want to make sure you feel prepared before you go into your first appointment.
+Enter your email below to receive the free checklists!

 Disclaimer: I’m not a medical professional.
 This article is written based on experience.
 I have birthed two children and I have been putting a lot of thought and research into this topic.